mfeemster/keysharp/README.md

 		-ObjPtr() is not implemented because objects can be moved by the GC.
 		-ObjGet/SetCapacity() are not implemented because C# manages its own memory internally.
 		-Double click handlers for buttons are not supported.
-		-Spin boxes with paired "buddy" controls are not supported.
+		-Spin boxes with paired `buddy` controls are not supported.
 Just use the regular spin box in C#.
 		-IL_Create() only takes one parameter: LargeIcons.
 InitialCount and GrowCount are no longer needed because memory is handled internally.
 		-For slider events, the second parameter passed to the event handler will always be 0 because it's not possible to retrieve the method by which the slider was moved in C#.
 		-PixelGetColor() does not accept a mode as its third parameter.
 		-Run() does not take a ref param for OutputVarPID, and instead returns it.
 		-RegExMatch() omits the third parameter &OutputVar because it's a ref param, which is not supported.
 Instead, it's returned as a member in the result object.
 		-SoundGetInterface() is not implemented because it's COM.
-		-The sound functions don't have the concept of a "component" because the underlying NAudio library does not group hardware into components.
+		-The sound functions don't have the concept of a `component` because the underlying NAudio library does not group hardware into components.
 However, the component parameter of the sound functions is kept for backward compatibility.
 Just use device name or index instead.
 		-The 3 and 5 options for DirSelect() don't apply in C#.
 		-Only Tab3 is supported, no older tab functionality is present.
 		-VarRef and reference variables are not supported.